UCAS Medicine Application Guide 2025

 You can expect to hear about interviews from November, with interviews taking place between December and March.

 After this, you will need to prepare for your medical interview.
 Research whether the interview will be a panel interview or an MMI (mini medical interviews), where there will be several stations to visit and answer questions on.
-Just as UCAT and BMAT preparation is important, preparation for your medical interview is equally so.
+Just as UCAT preparation is important, preparation for your medical interview is equally so.
 This is your last chance to make a good impression and stand out from the competition.
 Our medical interview 1-1 tuition and preparation courses can support you in your preparation and give you the confidence to succeed.

 8. Medical School Offers